-My husband works for a company and because of the current pandemic sometimes they do not give him his salary, or he would only get paid part of his wages.
-There even have been times where he wasn’t paid for several weeks.
+My husband works for a company, and sometimes they do not give him his salary, or he would only gets paid part of his wages.
+There even have been times when he wasn’t paid for several weeks.
 This put a great financial burden on our family.
 We had to borrow money to get by.

-Due to the pandemic restrictions and the needs of my family, I stay home to help take care of our three daughters ages 2, 12, and 15.
+Due to my family’s needs, I had to stay home to help take care of our three daughters ages 2, 12, and 15.
 One of our family’s biggest challenges was not having computer equipment or a good cell phone.
-My two older daughters needed to have access to the internet for their online classes.
-I had a very old cell phone, but it would fail all of the time and my daughters couldn’t connect to their classes.
+My two older daughters needed to have access to the internet for their online school classes.
+I had a very old cell phone, but it would always fail, and my daughters couldn’t connect to their classes.

 This inspired me.
-I wanted to start my own business.
-I wanted to find a way so that I could provide a steady income.
+I wanted to start my own pie business.
+I wanted to find a way so I could provide a steady income.
 A friend told me about Mentors International in Mexico.
-They offer business training and mentored me as I was starting my business.
+They offered business training and mentored me as I was starting my business.

 After much searching, I was able to find a medium-sized used stove.
 My husband and I cleaned it thoroughly.
 I almost immediately started baking pies.
 My husband is very supportive of me and my business.
-He will go to the store and help buy ingredients when I need to stay home and take care of our daughters.
+He will go to the store and help buy ingredients when I need to stay home and care for our daughters.
 He actively sells my pies at the company where he works.
 Sometimes he sells out of my pies before he even arrives at work.
-His colleagues ask for more.
+His colleagues ask for more pie.

 Together we practice the principles that I have learned from Mentors International.
 We invest in our business.
-We keep good records so that we know how much we are making and how much to sell my pies for.
+We keep good records to know how much we make and how much to sell our pies.
 I saved my pie earnings to buy a new cell phone.
-Now I have internet access and I am able to use social media.
+Now I have internet access and can use social media to help promote my pies.
 My 15-year-old daughter helps me advertise on social media.
-This has really accelerated my business growth.
+This has accelerated my business growth.

-I am coming to understand the value of work, effort, and dedication to achieve my goals.
+I am understanding the value of work, effort, and dedication to achieve my goals.
 I have discovered that I am strong.
 That I can accomplish so much more than I thought I could.
-I hope to share these lessons with my daughters.
+I plan to share these lessons with my daughters.

-I sincerely thank Mentors International for all they have done for me and my family.
+I sincerely thank Mentors International for all they have done for my family and me.
 I have the confidence and drive to keep moving forward.
-I have a great hope for the future.
+I have great hope for the future.

 We are now saving to purchase used computer equipment for our daughters so that they can connect to their classes better.
-I have the goal to increase my sales.
+I have the goal of increasing my sales.
 I am adding more varieties of pie flavors.
-In addition to pineapple, I am now selling cheese and walnut flavored pies.
+In addition to pineapple, I am now selling cheese and walnut-flavored pies.
 I am also selling different sizes of small, medium, and large.
-Neighbors are telling others about my pies and my sales are increasing.
+Neighbors are telling others about my pies, and my sales are increasing.

 I am going into local stores to see if they will sell my pies from their shops.
-If I am able to increase my sales I want to purchase a bigger over.
-One day hire some of my friends to help make pies.
+If I can increase my sales I want to purchase a bigger oven.
+One day possibly hire some of my friends to help make pies.
 Helping other mothers that need additional income.